mvlabs/codingStandard/README.md

         //function body
     }
 ````
+If the multiline function declaration has a return type:
+1. The closing parenthesis of the arguments must be on a new line
-so if the multiline function declaration has a return type, there must be no space between the closing
+2. There must be no space between the closing parenthesis and the colon
+3. There must be a single space between the colon and the return type
-parenthesis and the colon followed by a single space the return type and a new line with the body function.
+4. There must be a new line between the return type and the opening curly brace of the body function declaration

+`FunctionDeclarationSniff`:

+As the previous one, this do everything the Squiz Sniffer does, but it allows for method names to be called new()
+without giving a warning.